aaronlng/100-days-of-code/log.md

 # 100 Days Of Code - Log

+## Day 99: August 7, 2020

+**Today's Progress**: Continued working on the basic algorithm lessons on FreeCodeCamp.
+Slowly but surely making my way through them.

+**Thoughts:** Working on improving logic and algorithm skills.

+**Link to work:** N/A

 ## Day 98: August 6, 2020

 **Today's Progress**: Continued working on the basic algorithm lessons on FreeCodeCamp.
 Slowly but surely making my way through them.